slint-ui/slint/api/rs/slint/mcu.md

 ```

 Note: In our experience, using the synchronous `DrawTarget::fill_contiguous` function is slow.
 If
-your device is capable of DMA, you can improve performance by switching between
+your device is capable of using DMA, you may be able to achieve better performance by using
-two line buffers.
-Use one buffer to render into using the CPU.
-The other buffer
+two line buffers: One buffer to render into with the CPU, while the other buffer is transferred to
-can transfer data to the screen using DMA in the meantime.
+the screen using DMA asynchronously.

 ## Example Implementations